RESOURCES | GLOSSARY

 Hyphema: Blood in the anterior chamber, present over a period of time.

-Hypopyon: Accumulation of white blood cells in the anterior chamber.
+Hypopyon: Accumulation of leucocytes in the anterior chamber.

 Infiltrative Event (IE): A clinical finding characterised by the presence of one or more inflammatory cells in the cornea

 Iritis: Inflammation of the iris, causing pain, tearing, blurred vision, small pupil (miosis), and a red congested eye.
-Evidenced by flare and/or cell in the anterior chamber, with or without keratic precipitates.
+Evidenced by flare and/or cells in the anterior chamber, with or without keratic precipitates.

 Lens Dislocation: Displacement of the crystalline lens from its intended place.